Sanan4li/shopper-jsPDF/README.md

 doc.text("Hello World", 10, 10);

 // call this function before saving the file
-// second parameter is optional as default is right addPageNumbers(doc);
+// second parameter is optional and it takes an object containing options addPageNumbers(doc, { position: "top", align: "center" });

 doc.save("a4.pdf");
 ```